AnandKhandekar/Gibbs-Sampling--Straight-Line/README.md

 # Gibbs-Sampling--Straight-Line
-This is onl to introduce how Gibbs Sampling works for FITTING a straight Line to a given Data.
+This is an introduction on how Gibbs Sampling works for FITTING a straight Line to a given Data.
+Gibbbs is a popular cycle of Metropolis-Hasting kernel when we adopt the full conditional distributions as the proposal distributions.